AUST. ORANGE REGIONAL DISCOVERY

 Inclusions

-5 nights accommodation, minimum 2 breakfasts and 2 dinners; daily luggage transfers from start to end tour, detailed tour notes including options for expanded daily touring; hard copy and GPS route maps.
+5 nights accommodation, minimum 2 breakfasts and 1 dinner; daily luggage transfers from start to end tour, detailed tour notes including options for expanded daily touring; hard copy and GPS route maps.
 Note free off-street parking available if you book nominated accommodation near the Orange tour commencement point for before and or/after the tour: alternatively on-street parking.

 Optional Inclusions